Ejyeyang/Ejyeyang/README.md

 **Application Programmer, Sefnco Communications** _(October 2019 - current, Puyallup WA)_

 - Currently converting windows forms apps to web applications using Angular, .NET Core and SQL.
-- Developed an application that manages different levels of access current employees have with their access cards from HR, Executives to the Finance department.
+- Developed an application that manages levels of access current employees have with their access cards from HR, Executives to the Finance department.
-- Developed an Inventory application which manages all assets employees use from laptops, tablets to desktops for the IT department.
+- Developed an inventory application which manages all assets employees use from laptops, tablets to desktops for the IT department.
 - Worked productively on a claims tracker application that manages all claims for asset damages such as vehicle accidents to injuries.
 - Communicated with multiple clients/departments about their needs, successfully translated requirements into applications.
 - Managed all database and windows forms apps using C# and SQL.